 Claims-Made Vs. Occurrence Policies: What Coverage Is Right For You?

-Owners of real estate businesses, general contracting firms, landscaping companies, and other organizations often purchase commercial general liability (CGL) insurance as protection against unforeseen incidents.
+In today's increasingly litigious business environment, managing liability risk has never been more critical.
+Owners of real estate businesses, general contracting firms, landscaping companies, and other organizations frequently purchase commercial general liability (CGL) insurance as their first line of defense against unforeseen incidents and claims.

 What Are Claims-Made Policies?